akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 # How does it work?

-In this part, we will dig into the parameters of the transformations format and see with example, how does this powerful feature work.
+In this part, we will dig into the parameters of the transformations format and will look at an example of how this powerful feature works.
 Let's go!

 ## Label